MBillcliff/storm_forecasting_MB/README.md

 git submodule add -f https://github.com/mathewjowens/HUXt_tools
 ```

-Due to the range of dependencies, we recommend setting up a virtual environment using and updated version of conda and the provided [environment.yml](environment.yml) file.
+Due to the range of dependencies, we recommend setting up a virtual environment using a recent version of conda and the provided [environment.yml](environment.yml) file.
 In the root directory of storm_forecasting_MB:
 ```
 conda env create -f environment.yml conda activate storm_forecasting